 Halcion Abuse: Signs, Symptoms, Withdrawal Risks & Treatment

 Halcion is the brand name for a sedative-hypnotic benzodiazepine called triazolam.
 This highly potent drug is prescribed for acute insomnia on a short-term basis, and carries a high risk for abuse and addiction when used for longer than 10 days.
-If you are struggling with addiction to Halcion or triazolam, call our 24/7 confidential helpline at 800 774 5796(Who Answers?) to speak with a caring drug abuse counselor about your addiction treatment options.

 Understanding Halcion Abuse